What is Reverse Takeover (RTO)?

 #2 Shareholders-shares-buy activities

-Benefits of Reverse Takeover
+Benefits of a Reverse Takeover

 The private company that merges into a publicly listed company enjoys the following benefits: